How To Steal Interceptions With Palms Coverage

 The smash concept is one of the beginner concepts in every spread system, and for a good reason.
 It’s an easy, high-low read for the quarterback.
 If the corner sits on the hitch, throw the corner.
 If he bails on the corner, throw the hitch.
 Super simple.

-Cover 1 Robber Variation
+Cover 1 Variation

 Although we just broke down palms coverage where the corner acts as the robber to any flat routes, there is also a cover 1 variation that is popular in the NFL, college, and high school levels.